 According to Dr Hanneline Smit, BirdLife South Africa's Conservation Manager, at least 15 of the migratory bird species in South Africa are of conservation concern (i.e. listed as regionally threatened in The Eskom Red Data Book of South Africa, Lesotho and Swaziland [Barnes 2000]) and of these one migrant, the Blue Swallow, is listed as Critically Endangered, the highest conservations status and one which is assigned to a species which is literally on the path to extinction.

 Grasslands are possibly the most threatened biome in the world, with a mere 1.4 percent being formally protected.
 Grasslands are also one of South Africa's most threatened ecosystems with only 2.2 percent formally conserved and some 60 percent already irreversibly transformed.
-The major threats facing them are urban development, mining, forestry, agriculture, alien invasive plants, overgrazing and inappropriate fire management.
+The major threats facing them are urban development, mining, forestry, agriculture, invader species, overgrazing and inappropriate fire management.

-A team of researchers from the EWT, FitzPatrick Institute, University of Pretoria and CSIR is also currently using cutting-edge biochemical techniques to identify connections between the blue swallow’s breeding and wintering grounds.
+A team of researchers from the EWT, FitzPatrick Institute, University of Pretoria and Council for Scientific and Industrial Research (CSIR) is also currently using cutting-edge biochemical techniques to identify connections between the Blue Swallow's breeding and wintering grounds.
 This project aims to identify the specific areas in Uganda and surrounding countries used by the Critically Endangered South African population during the non-breeding season.
 This information will allow conservation efforts to be coordinated across the breeding range, wintering range, and routes that the swallows follow when migrating.